marilirulita/linter-ruby/README.md

     class Test  <---- Correct space between class and Test

-### Look for spaces at end of line
+### Look for spaces at end of the line

 >**It checks if there is any space at the end in a specific line of code**

 **Example of Bad code**

-    class Test  |  <---- There is a space at the end of code line
+    class Test  |  <---- There is a space at the end of the code line

 **Example of Good code**